-- (b) to determine the credit to be assigned to each paper, and to establish guidelines to be followed by the Examiners for assessing candidates' work in the examination and for drawing up the class-list: - (c) to specify papers which shall include coursework or other exercises in addition to the written paper.
+- (a) to issue from time to time supplementary regulations defining or limiting all or any of the subjects regulations. of examination and determining the scope and character of the papers, and to amend or withdraw such supplementary regulations as occasion may require, due care being taken that sufficient notice is given of any change: - (b) to determine the credit to be assigned to each paper, and to establish guidelines to be followed by the Examiners for assessing candidates' work in the examination and for drawing up the - (c) to specify papers which shall include coursework or other exercises in addition to the written paper.
 The details of the coursework or other exercises required of candidates and the arrangements for the submission of such coursework or other exercises shall be prescribed by the Faculty Board from time to time.
-Each candidate will be required to sign a declaration that the coursework or other written exercises are her or his own work, unaided except as may be specified in the declaration, and that they do not contain material that has already been used to any substantial extent for a comparable purpose.
+Each candidate will be required to sign a declaration that the coursework or other written exercises are their own work, unaided except as may be specified in the declaration, and that they do not contain material that has already been used to any substantial extent for a comparable purpose. - 10.
+Before the end of the Easter Term each year the Faculty Board shall give notice of any variable variable subjects for the examination to be held in the academic year next following; provided that the Board shall have the power of subsequently issuing amendments if they have due reason for doing so and if they are satisfied that no student's preparation for the examination is adversely affected.